USBA 2025

 8. National Assets

-The national documents—Declaration, Constitution, Rights, Symbols, Holidays, and Pledges—that provide grounding, clarity, and cohesion for the FBA lineage.
+The national documents—Declaration, Constitution, Rights, Symbols, Holidays, and Pledges—provide grounding, clarity, and cohesion for the FBA lineage.

 9. Reparative Justice